[NEW] 2019/01/23: MarDRe v1.4 released! Check out the News section

-MarDRe is the Big Data counterpart of ParDRe [2,3], which employs HPC technologies (i.e., hybrid MPI/multithreading) to reduce runtime on multicore systems.
+MarDRe is the Big Data counterpart of ParDRe [3,4], which employs HPC technologies (i.e., hybrid MPI/multithreading) to reduce runtime on multicore systems.
 Instead, MarDRe takes advantage of the MapReduce programming model originally developed by Google to significantly improve ParDRe performance on distributed systems, especially on cloud-based infrastructures.
 Written in pure Java to maximize cross-platform compatibility, MarDRe is built upon the open-source Apache Hadoop project , the most popular distributed computing framework for scalable Big Data processing.
 More recently, MarDRe has been redesigned to use the Hadoop Sequence Parser (HSP) library for improved performance, especially in paired-end scenarios.

 This tool is distributed as free software and is publicly available at the Downloads section under the GPLv3 license .